 Depending on which of your sinuses is affected, the pain and pressure can appear in different places including:

 - the top of your jaw, teeth and cheeks

-- between your eyes
+- between and behind your eyes

 Other symptoms of sinusitis can include: